 How do we communicate to staff, partners and suppliers that we take fraud seriously and act?

 Do we measure our anti-fraud culture performance, does it translate into an increase in risk identification, reporting and mitigation?

 Do we look for continuous improvement, measuring success and impact of the anti-fraud culture and where flaws are identified ensuring that those are rectified immediately?
 Equally, it is important that any document enshrining the culture does not become dormant but evolves as the situations the organisation finds itself in do.

-So, before we introduce a anti-fraud strategy, we should plan to ensure that we have an anti-fraud culture.
+So, before we introduce a anti-fraud strategy, we should plan to ensure that we have or are able to build an anti-fraud culture.
 We must first be clear about the result we want to achieve.
 If an organisation lists staff integrity and ethics as its values, do we really ‘walk the walk’ and ‘talk the talk’ or simply provide empty rhetoric which, in our experience, demotivates staff who may feel patronised by senior management?
 Once we know where we are then we can start designing a roadmap.